 Pretty much no matter where you are traveling from, getting to Da Nang by plane is the best option.

-Da Nang International airport is very well linked to both internal and international flights, and it will be rather easy and cheap to book such a flight.
+Da Nang International Airport is very well linked to both internal and international flights, and it will be rather easy and cheap to book such a flight.

 When traveling from another part of Vietnam, since driving from Ho Chi Minh City would take roughly 20 hours while coming from Hanoi 15 hours, flying in would be the fastest and most efficient way of travel from my point of view.